 What causes constipation?

 Constipation can be ‘functional’ meaning no underlying disease process, or ‘secondary’ meaning that is a result of another issue.
-Certain drugs (e.g. opiate pain relief medications), hormonal and metabolic disorders (underactive thyroid, diabetes), neurological disorders (Parkinson’s, stroke, paralysis), and pregnancy can cause constipation.
+Certain drugs (e.g. opiate pain relief medications), hormonal and metabolic disorders (underactive thyroid, diabetes), neurological disorders (Parkinson’s, stroke, paralysis), and pregnancy can be the cause.

 Most patients, especially those who have had longstanding symptoms, have functional constipation.
 This condition can run in the family.
-If there is sudden constipation, weight loss, bleeding with the bowel movements or abdominal pain, there may be another underlying issue causing the constipation.
+If there is sudden onset of the condition, weight loss, bleeding with the bowel movements or abdominal pain, there may be another underlying issue causing the constipation.

 - Diet: increasing fluid and fibre intake may be all that it takes to address the issue.
 The recommended daily fibre intake for an adult is 30gm.

 - Good toileting habits: a regular routine is recommended.
 The bowel is most active in the morning and after meals.
 Do not suppress the urge when it occurs.
 A small footstool under the feet when sitting on the toilet may aid getting into the best position for encouraging a bowel motion.
 It is not recommended to prolong toileting time and straining by sitting on the toilet for a long time.